SeppeG/PX4-user_guide/en/gps_compass/septentrio_asterx-rib.md

 Inertial sensor integration of the AsteRx-i family offers a full attitude solution (heading, pitch and roll) synchronized with accurate positioning.

-The Robotics Interface Board is an optional board that coupled with Septentrio GNSS receiver boards provides common interfaces like USB, ethernet, on board logging and other functionalities designed for rapid prototyping, product evaluation or efficient integration.
+The Robotics Interface Board coupled with Septentrio GNSS receiver boards provides common interfaces like USB, ethernet, on board logging and other functionalities designed for rapid prototyping, product evaluation or efficient integration.

 Size: 71.53 x 47.5 x 18.15 mm